Matthew Wolfe Davidson

+Matthew Wolfe Davidson is a United States Air Force major general who serves as the commander of the Second Air Force.
+He previously served as the deputy director of the Defense Threat Reduction Agency from 2023 to 2024.

 Davidson is a 1993 graduate from Oklahoma State University's Reserve Officer Training Corps program.
 He is a career Special Tactics Officer and has led special operations forces during operations Provide Comfort II, Assured Response, Joint Endeavor, Enduring Freedom – Philippines, Enduring Freedom and Iraqi Freedom.
 He commanded at the squadron, group and wing levels and led joint operations as the Chief of Staff for Special Operations Command Central.
 Prior to assuming his current assignment, Davidson served as the Executive Officer to the Air Force Chief of Staff.